-Please add these settings to the file c:\autoexec.bat under Windows 3.1, 95 or 98 and use the Settings > ControlPanel > System > Environment mechanism under Windows NT.
+Please add these settings to the file $c:\autoexec$. bat under Windows 95 or Windows 98 and use the Settings > Control Panel > System > Environment mechanism under Windows NT, Windows 2000 or Windows XP.

 If all or some of the settings are missing, there is a risk of malfunction of some components.
+Under Windows 95 or 98 you have to reboot the system in order to make the new settings work.